Trip Facts

 Meal: Breakfast, Lunch & Dinner

-Start the day by descending steep stone steps down to Chomrong Khola River.
-Then the trail climbs again through terraced fields, followed by thick bamboo and rhododendron forests.
-The trail is a mix of steep ups and downs, with beautiful views of Annapurna and Machhapuchhre (Fishtail) peaks visible through the dense forest canopy.
+Start the day by descending steep stone steps to the Chomrong Khola River.
+Then the trail climbs through terraced fields, followed by thick bamboo and rhododendron forests.
+The path alternates between steep ups and downs, with glimpses of Annapurna and Machhapuchhre (Fishtail) peaks through the forest canopy.

-Along the way, enjoy the diverse flora including rhododendron, oak, and hemlock trees — a paradise for bird watchers.
-After reaching the village of Khuldigar, descend a stone staircase into a dense bamboo forest to the small settlement called Bamboo Lodge.
+Along the way, enjoy diverse flora, including rhododendron, oak, and hemlock trees; a paradise for birdwatchers.
+After reaching Khuldigar, descend a stone staircase into a dense bamboo forest to the small settlement called Bamboo Lodge.

-From there, you’ll hike steeply through bamboo and rhododendron forest, following a high trail above the river, until you reach the village of Himalaya.
+From there, hike steeply through bamboo and rhododendron forest, following a high trail above the river, until you reach the village of Himalayan.
 Rest overnight and enjoy the peaceful mountain surroundings.

 Day 08: Trek to Machhapuchhre Base Camp